 The Red River War started in June 1874 when a group of Indian warriors attacked an outpost of white buffalo hunters.
 This was a small attack and resulted in a very small number of deaths.
 In July, another group of Indian warriors attacked Texas Rangers.

 This led the U.S. government and military to consider these warriors hostile and led to a response.
-The U.S. government authorised an army comprising of five columns to advance in the territory where these Indian warriors lived and to engage them.
+The U.S. government authorized an army comprising of five columns to advance in the territory where these Indian warriors lived and to engage them.

 Very few proper battles took place during the Red River War.
 In most of the engagements, the U.S. military columns simply crept up on the Indian settlements where the Indian warriors lived.
 Then they attacked.
 The Indian warriors had the choice of either surrendering or retreating.

-During the start of the war, they chose to retreat but they had to leave their food, their homes and their animals behind.
+During the start of the war, they chose to retreat but they had to leave their food, their homes, and their animals behind.
 The American army took all of these and continued to pursue the Indians.
 One major battle of the war was the Battle of Palo Duro Canyon.

 The U.S. military came upon a large Indian settlement during this battle.
 In the ensuing fighting, 4 Indian warriors were killed and the army took nearly 1400 horses from the Indian settlement as well as large stores of food.

-The alliance of Native American tribes lost many animals, homes and foodstuffs during the fighting.
+The alliance of Native American tribes lost many animals, homes, and foodstuffs during the fighting.
 At the same time, the population of the buffaloes was decreasing in the Southern Plains area.
 Soon, the Indian tribes had the choice to either starve or to surrender and live at the government reservations.
 By June 1875, all the bands of Indian warriors had surrendered and agreed to live at the reservation, bringing an end to the war.